dawgbk/dawgbk_website/README.md

 How is this organized?
 ======================

-* `-source-dawgbk.com` A directory containing the source code to generat the site
+* `-source-dawgbk.com` A directory containing the source code to generate the site
 * `assets` Assets used to build the site
 * `dawgbk.com` An untracked directory (via `.gitignore`) that contains a built version of the website.